Skip to main content

 sudo nano /etc/pymc_repeater/config.yaml

 After making changes, restart the service.
-This can be done using the manage.sh script or via systemctl:
+This can be done using the manage.sh script:

 sudo systemctl restart pymc-repeater.service